Can’t seem to make it through the day or regain your energy no matter what you do?

 - Thyroid disease*

-*Compromised adrenals puts the body in a state of catabolism (break down).
+*Compromised adrenals put the body in a state of catabolism (break down).
 When this happens, the thyroid naturally slows metabolism, leading to hypothyroidism and/or Hashimoto’s.
 If the adrenals are properly supported, the thyroid naturally balances itself.
-For more info on Thyroid see Thyroid DVD.

 To reclaim our energy it’s imperative to reduce stress, get adequate sleep, and support the body with wholesome foods.